-Numerous studies and tax incentives led to the development of coalbed methane (CBM) in Oklahoma sin of Colorado and New Mexico in 1977 and the Black Warrior Basin of coal-bearing region (area containing coal beds too thin or deep for mining; Figure 1).
+sin of Colorado and New Mexico in 1977 and the Black Warrior Basin of coal mining) and the noncommercial nian) in Haskell County.
+From 1988 coal-bearing region (area containing coal beds too thin or deep for mining; Figure 1).
 There are CBM wells in both areas.
-The coalfield is further divided into the northeast Oklahohelf ("shelf") and the Arkoma n ("basin").
+The coalfield is further divided into the northeast Oklahoshelf ("shelf") and the Arkoma n ("basin").
 Coal beds on the strike north-northeast and dip to the west; CBM wells occur of the outcrop belt.
 The coal in the basin are highly folded faulted (Cardott, 2002).